hit9/toml.py/Readme.md

 TODO
 ----

-1. error handle
+1. error handle (Any Good way?
+I dont know how to raise error in `p_` prefixed function!!)

-2. more tests
+2. more tests(Welcome for your tests suite)

 3. Unimplemented: Data types may not be mixed.
+(Later..)

+4. Need to forbid this formart of integer? `04`

+5. which way is better? update already exist key or raise error instead.